-Restless leg syndrome is one of the symptoms that is common only for iron deficiency.
+Restless leg syndrome is one of the symptoms that are common only for iron deficiency.

-According to some statistics, one fifth of people who have restless leg syndrome actually have iron deficiency.
+According to some statistics, one-fifth of people who have restless leg syndrome actually have deficiency.

-Hair loss is another sign to look for when you have iron deficiency.
+Hair loss is another sign to look for.

 Since your hemoglobin levels are low, your body is sent into survival mode.